mfreiholz/Qt-Advanced-Docking-System/README.md

 HiveWE is a Warcraft III world editor.
 It focusses on speed and ease of use, especially for large maps where the regular World Editor is often too slow and clunky.
-It has a JASS editor with syntax hightlighting, tabs, code completion and more.
+It has a JASS editor with syntax highlighting, tabs, code completion and more.
 The JASS editor uses the Qt Advanced Docking System for the management and layout of the open editor windows.